moneroexamples/compile-monero-09-on-arch-linux/README.md

 └── simplewallet
 ```

 I usually move the binaries into `/opt/bitmonero/` folder.
-This can be done as follows:
+This can be done in the following way:

 ```bash
 # optional